Inside Wikipedia's endless war over the coronavirus lab leak theory

 Thanks to a resurgence in the popular press, the pressure to include the lab leak theory on Wikipedia's COVID-19 pages will only intensify.
 There may be growing circumstantial evidence for the theory, but there are still very few biomedical sources lending it weight.
 For that reason, editors have been able to knock it back.
 Is it plausible the coronavirus leaked from a lab?
 Yes.
 Is it the majority view of scientists?
 Not yet.

 As the theory gains currency as a noteworthy element of the pandemic, it's hard to see Wikipedia's stance holding forever.
-Even Wikipedia co-founder, Jimmy Wales, has weighed in stating the consensus in the mainstream media around the lab leak theory seems to have shifted from "[t]his is highly unlikely, and only conspiracy theorists are pushing this narrative" to "[t]his is one of the plausible hypotheses."
+Even Wikipedia co-founder Jimmy Wales has weighed in, stating that the consensus in the mainstream media around the lab leak theory seems to have shifted from "this is highly unlikely, and only conspiracy theorists are pushing this narrative" to "this is one of the plausible hypotheses."

 Editors pushing to include the leak on site have a myriad of opinions about what should happen.
 Some say the theory should be linked in most, if not all, COVID-19 pages.
 Others suggest a dedicated page to the lab leak theory would be prudent and reinstating the page deleted in early February might help put an end to the bickering.
 As long as such a page is neutral and well sourced, Wikipedia's guidelines allow for it.
 After all, Flat Earth has its own page, discussing how that theory evolved over time.